Billboard charts: History

-An album chart, the "Best Selling Popular Record Albums", was first published on March 24, 1945, with The King Cole Trio its first No. 1.
-The first chart had 10 albums, before reducing to five in the following weeks, then increasing again to 10 in 1948.
-The album chart was split into 33-8 and 45 rpm lists in 1950 before they recombined in 1954, then divided into mono and stereo classifications in 1959 before they merged into a 150-item pop album chart in 1963.
+An album chart, the "Best Selling Popular Record Albums", was first published on March 24, 1945, with The King Cole Trio its first number 1.
+The first chart had ten albums, before reducing to five in the following weeks, then increasing again to ten in 1948.
+The album chart was split into 33-8 and 45 rpm lists in 1950, before they recombined in 1954, then divided into mono and stereo classifications in 1959, before they merged into a 150-item pop album chart in 1963.
 It was eventually expanded into a 200 album list on May 13, 1967.
-Various genre album charts were also published: Country LP chart in January 1964, R&B chart in 1965, jazz in 1969, Latin in 1973, Gospel 1974, and Rock in 1981.
-Other charts include Classical albums, Comedy Albums, Holiday Albums, Soundtracks, Independent Albums, Catalog Album and many others besides.
+Various genre album charts were also published: Country LP chart in January 1964, R&B chart in 1965, jazz in 1969, Latin in 1973, Gospel in 1974, and Rock in 1981.
+Other charts include Classical albums, Comedy Albums, Holiday Albums, Soundtracks, Independent Albums, Catalog Album and many others.

 At the end of each year, Billboard tallies the results of all of its charts, and the results are published in a year-end issue and heard on year-end editions of its American Top 40 and American Country Countdown radio broadcasts.
 The first such annual charts released were for the year 1946, published in the January 4, 1947, issue, although annual listing of songs had been published some years prior, such as the undifferentiated annual chart based on "Honor Roll of Hits" for 1945.
-Between 1991 and 2006, the top single/album/artist(s) in each of those charts was/were awarded in the form of the annual Billboard Music Awards, which were held in December until the awards went dormant in 2007.
+Between 1991 and 2006, the top single/album/artist in each of those charts was/were awarded in the form of the annual Billboard Music Awards, which were held in December until the awards was discontinued in 2007.
 The awards returned in May 2011.